dfddmFunction dfddm() evaluates the density function (or

 infinite sum poses a problem of how to incorporate this method with the

-Navarro large-time approximation that relies on pre-calculating kℓNav.
-We will
+Navarro large-time approximation that relies on pre-calculating \(k_\ell^{\text{Nav}}\).
+We will introduce

-, but each heuristic
+parameter called switch_thresh, but each heuristic will use

 package.
 Note that in this paper, the parameter

-is labelled δ.
+max_terms_large is labelled \(\delta\).

-The first heuristic compares switch_thresh
+The first heuristic compares switch_thresh to \(k_\ell^{\text{Nav}}\); in this case,

-is treated as the proxy for the
+switch_thresh is treated as the proxy for the required

 Navarro large-time approximation is used.
-On the other hand, if kℓNav > switch_thresh
+On the other hand, if \(k_\ell^{\text{Nav}}\) \(>\) switch_thresh, then the

 SWSE small-time approximation is used.
 This method essentially checks